 There is nothing worse than walking into your home after a long day and smelling a bad odor.
 Sometimes, it really does not matter how many times we wipe the counters, spray the bathrooms, and vacuum the carpets.
 Those pesky odors linger and can be such a pain.
-Not to mention the fact that cleaning supplies can be pretty expensive and don’t even come close to removing the odor like we intended.
+Not to mention the fact that cleaning supplies can be pretty expensive and don’t even come close to removing the odor as we intended.

 5 Bullet Proof Ways to Banish Odors in the Home for Good